 "2.
-Each party state or any subdivision thereof which imposes an income tax shall provide by law that any taxpayer required to file a return, whose only activities within the taxing jurisdiction consist of sales and do not include owning or renting real estate or tangible personal property, and whose dollar volume of gross sales made during the tax year within the state or subdivision, as the case may be, is not in excess of \$100,000 may elect to report and pay any tax due on the basis of a percentage of such volume, and shall adopt rates which shall produce a tax which reasonably approximates the tax otherwise due.
-The Multistate Tax Commission, not more than once in five years, may adjust the \$100,000 figure in order to reflect such changes as may occur in the real value of the dollar, and such adjusted figure, upon adoption by the commission, shall replace the \$100,000 figure specifically provided herein.
-Each party state and subdivision thereof may make the same election available to taxpayers additional to those specified in this paragraph.
+Each party state or any subdivision thereof which imposes an income tax shall provide by law that any tax-payer required to file a return, whose only activities within the taxing jurisdiction consist of sales and do not include owning or renting real estate or tangible personal property, and whose dollar volume of gross sales made during the tax year within the state or subdivision, as the case may be, is not in excess of \$100,000 may elect to report and pay any tax 1 2 due on the basis of a percentage of such volume, and shall adopt rates which shall produce a tax which reasonably approx-3 imates the tax otherwise due.
+The Multistate Tax Commission, 4 5 not more than once in five years, may adjust the \$100,000 fig-6 ure in order to reflect such changes as may occur in the real 7 value of the dollar, and such adjusted figure, upon adoption by the commission, shall replace the \$100,000 figure specifi-8 cally provided herein.
+Each party state and subdivision 9 10 thereof may make the same election available to taxpayers additional to those specified in this paragraph.
+11 otherwise requires: - "(a) "Business income" means income arising from transactions and activity in the regular course of the taxpayer's trade or business and includes income from tangible and intangible property if the acquisition, management, and

-Coverage.
+12 Coverage.

-"3.
-Nothing in this article relates to the reporting or payment of any tax other than an income tax.
+- "3.
+Nothing in this article relates to the reportingor payment of any tax other than an income tax. - 15 Article IV.
+Division of Income. - "1.
+As used in this article, unless the context

-- 2 "1.
-As used in this article, unless the context otherwise requires: - "(a) "Business income" means income arising from transactions and activity in the regular course of the taxpayer's trade or business and includes income from tangible and intangible property if the acquisition, management, and disposition of the property constitute integral parts of the taxpayer's regular trade or business operations. - "(b) "Commercial domicile" means the principal place from which the trade or business of the taxpayer is directed or managed. - "(c) "Compensation" means wages, salaries, commissions, and any other form of remuneration paid to employees for personal services. - "(d) "Financial organization" means any bank, trust company, savings bank, industrial bank, land bank, safe deposit company, private banker, savings and loan association, credit union, cooperative bank, small loan company, sales finance company, investment company, or any type of insurance company. - "(e) "Nonbusiness income" means all income other than business income. - "(f) "Public utility" means any business entity (1) which owns or operates any plant, equipment, property, franchise, or license for the transmission of communications, transportation of goods or persons, except by pipeline, or the production, transmission, sale, delivery, or furnishing of electricity, water, or steam; and (2) whose rates of charges for goods or services have been established or approved by a federal, state or local government, or governmental agency.
+- disposition of the property constitute integral parts of the taxpayer's regular trade or business operations. - "(b) "Commercial domicile" means the principal place from which the trade or business of the taxpayer is directed or managed. - "(c) "Compensation" means wages, salaries, commissions, and any other form of remuneration paid to employees for personal services.

-"(g) "Sales" means all gross receipts of the taxpayer not allocated under paragraphs of this article.
+- "(d) "Financial organization" means any bank, trust company, savings bank, industrial bank, land bank, safe deposit company, private banker, savings and loan association, credit union, cooperative bank, small loan company, sales finance company, investment company, or any type of insurance company. - "(e) "Nonbusiness income" means all income other than business income. - "(f) "Public utility" means any business entity (1) which owns or operates any plant, equipment, property, franchise, or license for the transmission of communications, transportation of goods or persons, except by pipeline, or the production, transmission, sale, delivery, or furnishing of electricity, water, or steam; and (2) whose rates of charges for goods or services have been established or approved by a federal, state or local government, or governmental agency. - "(g) "Sales" means all gross receipts of the taxpayer not allocated under paragraphs of this article.